dapepe/iredutils/README.md

 create and modify mailboxes.

 For this purpose I created a simple set of utilities consisting of a CLI tool called `iredcli` as well as a REST API to integrate external services.
-Currently, the functionality is limited to
+It certainly does not cover the full stack of the iRedAdmin Pro interface, but for me it gets the job done.

 Installation